-AP thanks A. Esposito for fruitful discussions and comments on the manuscript, and AS thanks R. Mitchell for discussions of the BESIII results.
-We also thank C. Hanhart for useful exchanges at and after the PWA/ATHOS workshop.
+AP thanks A. Esposito for useful discussions and comments on the manuscript, and AS thanks R. Mitchell for discussions of the BESIII results.
 This material is based upon work supported in part by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contract DE-AC05-06OR23177.
 This work was also supported in part by the U.S. Department of Energy under Grant DE-FG0287ER40365, National Science Foundation under Grants PHY-1415459 and PHY-1205019, and IU Collaborative Research Grant.
 CF-R work is supported in part by research grant IA101717 from PAPIIT-DGAPA (UNAM), by CONACYT (Mexico) grant No. 251817, and by Red Temática CONACYT de Física de Altas Energías (Red FAE, Mexico).